junweihe99/express_library/README.md

 # express_library
 Express Library is an application designed to display book information from the MongoDB Atlas cloud database.
-Database is populated with dummy data provided via MDN's tutorial document.
-Express was used to create data Models and Schemas to be presented in the webpages.
+The database is populated with dummy data provided via MDN's tutorial document.
+Express was used to create data models and schemas to be presented in the webpages.

 <h4>Features</h4>
   <ul>